Soci 180 (Sec. 1): Hands on Thailand (HoT): Service Learning in Chiang Mai

-Although it is allowed, I would like to discourage it.
+Although students are allowed to travel up to one night away during HoT, I would like to strongly discourage it.
 Here’s why:

 1) I believe there is more than enough to see and do in and around the city of Chiang Mai and I hope you will immerse yourself in the local scene;

-2) If a student leaves Chiang Mai and something happens, I would not be able to assist them;
+2) If students leave Chiang Mai and something happens, I may not be able to assist them;

-3) If a student misses too much of the program or is unable to complete it, regardless of reason, fault, or circumstance, they would not be able to get credit for the course.
+3) If students miss too much of the program or are unable to complete it, regardless of reason, fault, or circumstance that keeps them away, they would not be able to get credit for the course.

-It is ultimately your choice if you decide to leave Chiang Mai before the end of HoT, but you would have to let me know (a) specifically where you’re going, how you’re getting there, and for how long, (b) exactly when you’re leaving, and (c) immediately when you’ve returned.
+It is ultimately your choice if you decide to leave Chiang Mai for a night before the end of HoT, but you would have to get approval from me regarding the location and then let me know (a) specifically where you’re going, how you’re getting there, and for how long, (b) exactly when you’re leaving, and (c) immediately when you’ve returned.
 There shall be no use of motorbikes or motorcycles during HoT.
 If you want to go beyond Chiang Mai province, it would be best to do so before or especially after HoT.

 Following Program Rules:

-Failure to follow program rules or instructor’s written and/or oral warnings, especially regarding health, safety, SJSU regulations, or Thai laws, including the ones in the HoT Info Guide, can result in failure of the course and immediate expulsion from the program (including the hotel) without course credit or refund.
+Failure to follow program rules or instructor’s written and/or oral warnings, especially regarding health, safety, SJSU regulations, or Thai laws, including the ones above and in the HoT Info Guide, may result in failure of the course and expulsion from the program (including the hotel) without course credit or refund.